 The Manchester Local Schools are closed campus facilities.
 Students may bring meals from home or purchase from the school food service cafeteria.
-Students may not leave the school premises for meals or have food delivered from establishments to the school.
+Students may not leave the school premises for meals or have food delivered from establishments or by a parent to the school unless preapproved by administration.